lynnpepin/phantasm/README.md

 Phantasm is a fantasy assembly language with:

  - Named variables, no registers
- - Interpreted. *For no reason!
-Your code runs on strings and you are going to like it.*
+ - Interpreted. *Your code runs on strings and you are going to like it.*
- - Dynamic typing between `f64` and `i64`. *Who needs unsigned ints?*
+ - Dynamic typing between `f64` and `i64`. *Who needs unsigned ints and static types?*
  - No formal grammar, no tree sitter, no language server.
+ - Slow: Estimated 500KHz clock speed on an M1 Pro CPU

 ```
 >>> set s 1000